AndreasFlueckiger/Programming-Project-2024-25/README.md

 Each power can be used once per game.
 Only one power can be used per turn.

 - **Scatter Bomb**: Hits a 3×3 area centered on a selected cell.
 Ends your turn.
-- **Scanner**: Reveals whether ships are present in a 3×3 area.
-Ends your turn.
 - **Attacco Aereo**: Attacks all cells in a selected column.
 Ends your turn.

----

-## Modern Mode Bomb Mechanic

-In modern mode, each board contains two hidden "bomb tiles."
-If a player hits a bomb, two random shots are automatically fired at the opponent’s board.

----

 ## Gameplay Flow

 1. **Game Start**
-   Choose between PvP or PvBot, then select either Classic or Modern mode.
+   Choose between PvP or PvBot.

-2. **Username Input (PvP only)**
+2. **Username Input**
    Usernames are entered for history tracking.

 3. **Ship Placement**
    - Player 1 places their fleet.
    - Screen prompts for Player 2 to place ships (to avoid cheating).
    - Ships are placed by clicking on the grid, with a button to toggle orientation.
+   - Left Click: Place ship
+   - Right Click: Rotate ship
+   - R: Reset board
+   - Esc: Unselect ship

+4. **Save/Load**
+   - Saves game state to .ser file using Java's ObjectOutputStream
+   - Load the game from file using the "Load Game" option on the home/main screen

-4. **Game Loop**
+5. **Game Loop**
    - Players take turns guessing coordinates.
    - The opponent confirms each hit or miss.
    - The tracking grid shows hits (O) and misses (X).
    - Powers can be used in Modern mode.

-5. **Winning the Game**
+6. **Winning the Game**
    The first player to sink all opponent ships wins.

 ---